axeII/axell.dev/content/posts/netlifx-on-macos/index.md

 title: "Netflix on macOS"
 ---

 Recently I decided to try Netflix.
 Before Netflix I was pirating movies and tv shows everyday (I still do today) but I though let's give it chance.
-Firt thing I noticed and I was very surprised that **native** app for the mac doesn't exist.
+First thing I noticed and I was very surprised that **native** app for the mac doesn't exist.

 I try to google how to fix this problem as always and found a tool that can help.